Relativistic mass and modern physics: Mass, cocycles, and central extensions

 and, therefore,

 On the other hand, if we take (a global) 1-cochain $\beta(g)=\phi(gq_0)- \phi(q_0)$, then its coboundary

-just coincides with the r.h.s. of (\ref{eq26}).
+just coincides with the right-hand side of Eq.~(\ref{eq26}).
 Therefore, $\xi=\delta \beta$ and hence it is a trivial cocycle.

 The second property of the admissible cocycle is that if $h\in \Gamma$ belongs to the stabilizer $\Gamma$ of the point $q_0$, so that $hq_0=q_0$, then $\xi(g,h)=0$ for all $g\in G$.
-Indeed, this is evident from (\ref{eq25}) and our gauge fixing condition (\ref{eq21}).
+This is evident from Eq.~(\ref{eq25}) and our gauge fixing condition (\ref{eq21}).